Precision Measurement of the Branching Fraction of $D^{+}\to \mu^{+}\nu_{\mu}$

-In summary, using the $e^+e^-$ collision data sample corresponding to an integrated luminosity of 20.3~fb$^{-1}$ collected at $E_{\rm cm}=3.773$~GeV with the BESIII detector, we report precise measurements of the BF of $D^+\to\mu^+\nu_\mu$, the decay constant $f_{D^+}$, and the CKM matrix element $|V_{cd}|$.
-All results supersede those reported in Ref~\cite{BESIII:2013iro}, which is the best previous measurement, with a precision improved by a factor of 2.3.
-In addition, we have searched for LFU and $\!CP$ violation in $D^+\to \ell^+\nu_\ell$ decays, yet no violation has been observed.
+In summary, using the $e^+e^-$ collision data sample corresponding to an integrated luminosity of 20.3~fb$^{-1}$ collected at $E_{\rm c.m.}=3.773$~GeV with the BESIII detector, we report the most precise measurements of the BF of $D^+\to\mu^+\nu_\mu$, the decay constant $f_{D^+}$, and the magnitude of the $c\to d$ CKM matrix element $|V_{cd}|$.
+The precision is improved by a factor of 2.3 compared to the previous best measurement~\cite{BESIII:2013iro}.
+In addition, we have searched for LFU and $\!CP$ violation in $D^+\to \ell^+\nu_\ell$ decays, yet no statistical significant violation has been observed.